 Other Montreal restaurants serve similar spice-rubbed brisket sandwiches, but Schwartz’s version is the benchmark and a classic.
 When you dine at Schwartz’s, opt for medium-fat meat and add yellow mustard to create a perfect smoked meat sandwich Order a half-sour pickle and fries for a perfect meal.
 Better yet, get some extra rye bread and you’ll have enough to share with a friend.

 One more tip: If you wish to avoid occasionally long lines, order your sandwich from the take-out counter next door and eat next to the window in the back.
 It’s worth it to eat one of the best sandwiches in the world.

 Schwartz’s is located at 3895 St Laurent Blvd, Montreal, QC H2W 1X9, Canada.

-Watch our video to see us eat poutine at La Banquise.
+Watch our YouTube video to see what it’s like to eat poutine at La Banquise.

 La Banquise is located at 994 Rue Rachel E, Montréal, QC H2J 2J3, Canada.

 It’s difficult to ignore the importance of L’Express, the city’s classic French bistro located in the Plateau neighborhood.
 Crowds flock here every day from early morning when the first diners arrive for a traditional French-style breakfast until the last dinner parties call it a night at 2:00 am.